 The final piece of the Red Thread is the actions.
 The details of the change, the specific set of things that we need to do in order to make that change happen that we’ve talked about.

 First, you understand what’s the filter through which you see the world.
 How is it you uniquely make meaning of it, and particularly, your role in what’s happening around you.
-But because, again, this template is shared, by understanding the Red Thread, what you get is a way to make anything make sense to somebody else.
+Because this template is shared, by understanding the Red Thread, what you get is a way to make anything make sense to somebody else.
 Because they have the red thread too.
 So that’s what the Red Thread is.
 What’s yours?